CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 ### *Greetings from Vice City...* but not for this long, please!

-The outro splash in the PC version of Vice City kind seems to take forever, doesn't it?
+The outro splash in the PC version of Vice City kind of seems to take forever, doesn't it?

 {% include figures/image.html thumbnail="/assets/img/posts/sp-2024-update/outro-vc.webp" style="natural" %}